faustocv/blog/en/_posts/2019-03-16-terraform-docker-gnu-make.markdown

 ```

 ## Wrap it up
 1. Docker can be used for development.
-The most outstanding benefit is eagerness at the setup phase.
+The most outstanding benefit is how quick can be the setup phase.
 2. Creating containers from inside others containers is posible.
 The easy way to accomplish this is by means of sharing docker.sock file through volumes.
 3. Terraform facilitates the management of Docker resources; for instance images and containers.